Mission 2025: Gravity for the Aerial Drone Competition has started! Click here to learn more about how to join.

 Get a CoDrone EDU to participate

-Get the field elements to set up a practice field at your school, which are used every year
+Get the field elements to set up practice and competition fields at your school, which are used every year

 Visit REC Foundation to Register